FEAScript/FEAScript-core/README.md

 **Note:** The code above uses placeholder values that you should replace with appropriate options, e.g.:

-- "solverType" should be replaced with an actual solver type such as "solidHeatTransferScript" for heat conduction problems
+- "solverType" should be replaced with an actual solver type such as "heatConductionScript" for heat conduction problems
 - "conditionType" should be replaced with an actual boundary condition type such as "constantTemp"
 - "boundaryIndex" should be replaced with a string identifying the boundary